smolfarm/mega-right-click/README.md

 # mega right click

-**Extremely** basic CLI utility for downloading all the images in original quality from an EVM crypto wallet using the OpenSea API.
+**Extremely** basic Node CLI utility for downloading all the images in original quality from an EVM crypto wallet using the OpenSea API.
+Downloads everything to `/images` in the current working directory.

 After installing mega right click, call it using `right-click`: